infonline/dmr-extension-w3c/src/firefox/README.md

 ### Firefox resources

-This folder contains the firefox resources
+This folder contains the firefox related resources